Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Queue-based Contrastive Learning for Bias Reduction

-We first note that the propensity score $q(y\mid x)$ is not easy to estimate in practice, because industrial recommender systems involve many complicated stages and the data are also highly sparse.
-Moreover, some theoretical results have pointed out that small propensities can lead to high variance that harms overall performance, and thus the accurate propensity scores may not perform better than the smoothed inaccurate propensities~\cite{schnabel2016debias}.
-We thus use $q(y)$ in place of $q(y\mid x)$, i.e.\ assuming $q(y\mid x)\approx q(y)$, to ease estimation and avoid small propensities.
-Secondly, $q(y)$ (i.e.\ the probability that item $y$ is being recommended to some user) has an extremely high correlation with $p_{data}(y)$ (i.e.\ the probability that item $y$ is being recommended and clicked by someone), because the existing system will mainly recommends items that have a high click-through rate if it is already highly optimized.
-We thus further replace $q(y)$ with $p_{data}(y)$, i.e.\ assuming $q(y)\approx p_{data}(y)$, to ease implementation.
-In summary, we assume $q(y\mid x)\approx p_{data}(y)$, which allows us to draw negative samples from $\mathcal{D}$ direclty when implementing the contrastive loss for bias reduction.
-We thus, unlike the IPW methods, do not need to introduce an extra stage into the training pipeline.
+The exact propensity score $q(y\mid x)$ is challenging to estimate, because industrial systems involve many complicated modules and the data are sparse.
+CLRec thus use $q(y)$ in place of $q(y\mid x)$, i.e.\ assuming $q(y\mid x)\approx q(y)$, to ease estimation and avoid small propensities.
+Secondly, $q(y)$ (i.e.\ the exposure probability that item $y$ is recommended to someone) has a high correlation with $p_{data}(y)$, i.e.\ the click probability that item $y$ is being recommended and clicked by someone, because the existing system will mainly recommend items that have a high click-through rate if the system is already highly optimized.
+We thus further replace the impression distribution $q(y)$ with the click distribution $p_{data}(y)$, i.e.\ assuming $q(y)\approx p_{data}(y)$, to ease implementation and save computation since impression data is larger than click data by an order of magnitude.

+\paragraph{Drawbacks of Performing Explicit Sampling} Our analysis above shows that, by simply drawing negative samples according to $p_{data}(y)$, the contrastive loss (Eq.~\ref{eq:clrec}) can alleviate the selection bias related with the items' impression counts in the history.
+However, sampling will still incur non-negligible overheads, e.g.\ communication costs, in a distributed environment~\citep{negative_distribute}.
+Sampling also cannot guarantee that every item will be sampled in an epoch.
+We thus adopt a queue-based design~\citep{moco} that avoids explicitly performing sampling, as shown in Figure~\ref{fig:clrec}b and Figure~\ref{fig:clrec}c.